Fast quasi-conformal regional flattening of the left atrium: Discussion

 The method presents some limitations.
 First, it can only be applied to LA with 4 PVs.
 Other templates can be derived similarly to the one proposed here but direct comparison with the 4-veins template will not be accurate in regions close to the PV holes.
 The method can be applied to atria with a common left trunk if there exist a distant bifurcation but it should be taken into account that the region represented between the veins would not be the carina but the common left trunk itself.
 LA with extra veins (e.g. extra middle right PV) can also be flattened with our method if the vein can be clipped or ignored.
 This solution may be acceptable depending on the application.
 For example, it could be done to quantify global extent of fibrosis but it should be avoided if the representation of the surroundings of the PVs is important, for example in gap detection after pulmonary vein isolation.
 Our method may provide unsatisfactory results in the case of low resolution meshes (few points) and with PVs very close to each other.
 In that case, the number of points between the veins may not be sufficient to depict the template and the triangles may appear stretched.
+This problem can be typically solved by increasing the number of points remeshing the given low resolution mesh \cite{valette2008}.
+We set the weighting factor, $w$, to 1000 because it was empirically found to work well in all the cases.
+This factor enforces that the \emph{boundary} points (MV, PVs and LAA) are correctly placed in the target positions and the conformality of the inner points over the fulfillment of the \emph{regional constraints} (that can be therefore considered as soft constraints).